Anonym0usWork1221/android-memorytool/examples/readme.txt

-This module is comatiable with both linux and android systems
+This module is comptiable with both linux and android systems